PJADPereira/merge_markers/README.md

 MOTU =The MOTU kept after analysis

-Original Primer = The primer from where the observation was took
+Original Primer = The primer from where the observation was taken

 Merged? = True if other entries where merged with this one; False if no merging occurred